Skip to main content

 And then came [Groom Name].

 My wish for you is that you protect that.
 Protect your friendship.
 Protect your kindness.
 Protect your humor.
 Keep talking.
 Keep listening.
-Keep making your home a place where both of you can be fully yourselves.
+Keep making your home a place where both of you can truly be yourselves.

 Everyone, please raise your glass.